codesplicer/shippy/README.md

 # Supported Platforms

-This project was build using python3.6 and Docker for mac version 17.06.0-ce, on macOS Sierra.
+This project was built using python3.6 and Docker for mac version 17.06.0-ce, on macOS Sierra.
 It should work on any unix-like platform that docker supports but has not been tested on any other platforms yet. *NOT* supported on Windows.